 GHPi is comprised of a core leadership team, senior trainees, its members, and student affiliate members.
 See additional information below:

 His work focuses on a broad array of multidisciplinary topics in domestic and global public health.
-This includes cross-cutting research in disciplines of public health, medicine, international relations, public policy, law, innovation, substance abuse, eHealth, crime, and global governance.
+This includes cross-cutting research in disciplines of public health, medicine, data science, international relations, public policy, law, innovation, substance abuse, eHealth, crime, and global governance.
 He has extensive professional experience including consulting for the World Health Organization, the US Department of State and others.
 See his full bio here.

 Bryan A. Liang is Professor Emeritus of Anesthesiology and former Director of the San Diego Center for Patient Safety at the University of California, San Diego School of Medicine.
 He received his BS from the Massachusetts Institute of Technology, MD from Columbia University College of Physicians & Surgeons, PhD from the University of Chicago Harris School of Public Policy Studies, and JD from Harvard Law School.
 The focus of his work is the systemic impact of health policy and law on providers, patients, and patient safety, broadly construed.
 He combines his experience working in policy contexts in Asia, the European Union, and the United States with medical, legal, public policy, and economics training to formulate rational social policy promoting patient safety.

-Raphael E. Cuomo is a Senior Research Associate at GHPi and a PhD Candidate in the Joint Doctoral Global Public Health Program at the UC San Diego and San Diego State University.
+Raphael E. Cuomo is a Senior Research Fellow at GHPi and a PhD Candidate in the Joint Doctoral Global Public Health Program at the UC San Diego and San Diego State University.
 He obtained a BS in Biology at Lafayette College and completed a medical education summer program at Yale University and a medical externship at the Cardiac Arrhythmia Center in the Washington Hospital Center.
 He also holds an MPH, with a concentration in Health Management and Policy, from SDSU.
 Raphael has also completed graduate coursework to obtain a Professional Certificate in Sustainability from Harvard University and he holds a certification in Public Health by the National Board of Public Health Examiners.
 Raphael has conducted public health research with several organizations, including the Institute for Behavioral and Community Health, Leidos, and the Worldwide Orphans Foundation.